pachterlab/gget/README.md

 # Terminal:
 $ gget ref -s homo_sapiens
 ```
-&rarr; Returns a json with the latest human reference genome GTF, DNA, and cDNA links, their respective release dates and time, and the Ensembl release from which the links were fetched, in the format:
+&rarr; Returns a json with the latest links to human GTF and FASTA files, their respective release dates and time, and the Ensembl release from which the links were fetched, in the format:
 ```
 {
             species: {